waynodiablo/Oystercard/pills/day_one.md

 * 16.00 - 17.30 [Print rectangle kata workshop](https://github.com/makersacademy/course/blob/master/boris_bikes/print_a_rectangle_kata.md) (lead coach)
 * 17.30 - 18.30 Social with pizza

+## Today's photo schedule

+We have a professional photographer here to take a headshot that you can use for LinkedIn/GitHub etc. Find your five minute time slot in [this spreadsheet](https://docs.google.com/spreadsheets/d/1L1IfBWvLyQGKREQew6XyYsXrvTYioa5yq3V61wWKims/edit?usp=sharing)).
+A couple of minutes before your timeslot, please leave whatever session you're in and go to the kitchen.

 ## Rough weekly schedule

 See [here](./example_schedule.md) for the rough weekly schedule.